 So remember that movement is a very important part and you can make the most of it by doing a thousand different things using cunning and intelligence.

-Since the movement represents the maximum amount your character can reach in a turn, you can also choose to stop the movements to perform multiple actions.
+Since the movement represents the maximum amount your character can reach in a single turn, you can also stop the movements to perform multiple actions.